mactul/powermake/README.md

 If no arguments are passed trough the command line, the default behavior is to trigger the build callback.
 You can also write `python makefile.py build`, `python makefile.py clean` or `python makefile.py install [install_location]` to trigger one of the three different callbacks.

+Their is also the `python makefile.py config` command, that doesn't trigger a callback but enter into an interactive mode for editing a configuration file.

-Alternatively, you can also use the option `-b` or `--build`, `-c` or `--clean` and `-i` or `--install`.
+Alternatively, you can also use the option `-b` or `--build`, `-c` or `--clean`, `-i` or `--install` and `-f` or `--config`.
 This alternative has a great advantages: you can combine multiple tasks.
 For example, running `python makefile.py -bci` will first trigger the clean callback, then the build callback and finally the install callback.
-(The order will always be clean -> build -> install).
+(The order will always be config -> clean -> build -> install).

 You can also replace the `-b` argument with `-r` (using `-br` does the same as `-r`) and this will force the makefile to recompile everything, without trying to figure out which file needs to be recompiled.